Is it Less Expensive to Buy Louis Vuitton in France?

 Good to Know

 The amount of money you save is largely dependent on the exchange rate.
-Just a few months prior, the euro and USD were almost at par, which means my savings would have been about 10% greater.
+As of the time of this post update in August 2017, the euro is at 1.19 dollars which means my savings would have been slightly less, but still worthwhile.
 Timing is everything.

-If you are in the store and want to price check what the items retail for at home, make sure you are on the Louis Vuitton site in your home country otherwise you won’t be able to see pricing on their French site.
-To save time, preload your home Louis Vuitton site on your phone before entering the store.
+If you want to check what price the Louis Vuitton items you’re considering retail for at home, make sure you are looking at the Louis Vuitton site in your home country.
+To save time while in the store, consider preloading your home country’s Louis Vuitton site on your phone before entering the store.

 You may have to pay a customs duty upon returning home if what you purchased abroad exceeds what you are allowed to bring back in.
 For example, U.S. residents are allowed $800 per person, per month if they travel outside of the U.S. for 48 hours.
 From what I understand, per the IATA (it is very hard to find this information on the U.S. Customs website but if you know the link, I’d love to post it), a family of three can group their allowance for a single purchase of $2400, for example.
 Don’t take my word for it, always check before you go as things change anyway.

 Make sure that your credit card doesn’t charge you an excessive foreign exchange rate fee that will cut into your savings.
-My American AAdvantage Executive Platinum card doesn’t have a foreign exchange fee, but my business card charges 3%.
+My American AAdvantage Executive Platinum card doesn’t have a foreign exchange fee, but my business card charges 3%, for example.